 Winter bills spike mainly from electric heating systems working overtime during cold months.
 Other factors include shorter days requiring more artificial lighting, increased indoor time using electronics, and holiday decorations.
 If you use gas or oil heat, your winter electric bill shouldn’t increase dramatically unless other usage patterns have changed.

-Do you actually use more electricity in summer or winter?
+Do you use more electricity in summer or winter?

 Most households use more electricity in summer nationally, but this varies by region.
 Air conditioning tends to consume more power than heating for the average home, and summer brings longer active hours.
 However, homes with electric heat in cold climates will almost always use more in winter.